Intensive Beginner Spanish & Healthcare in Mexico

 Clinical Rotations & Public Health Placements

-Volunteer Placements (First Half of Program)
+NGO Placements (First Half of Program)

 Education NGO- Increases access to an education for Oaxaca's most needy children.
 The services they provide include nutritious meals, tutoring, classes, access to libraries, and computer center, as well as offering additional support to help them along through the public school system.